Formula to Calculate Owners Equity (Assets – Liabilities)

 - The value of an owner’s equity (Assets – Liabilities) in a business increases when the owners infuse capital to increase their capital contribution and fund business growth.
 Higher profits owing to increased sales or reduced expenses can also increase the value of the owner’s equity.

 - On the other hand, capital withdrawals by the owner can result in a shrinking of the amount of the owner’s equity.
 It is to be noted that the withdrawals are considered as capital gains on which an owner must pay capital gains tax depending on the amount of capital withdrawn.

 - The owner’s equity can also be reduced by taking a loan for the purchase of an asset for the business which is recorded as a liability on the balance sheet.
 The value of the owner’s equity of a company or firm may be positive or negative.
 An owner’s equity goes into negative when the value of liabilities of a business exceeds the value of its assets.

-This has been a guide to what is Owner’s Equity Formula.
-Here we discuss how to calculate Owner’s Equity (= Assets – Liabilities) using practical examples and downloadable excel template.
+This has been a Guide to Owner’s Equity Formula.
+Here we discuss how to calculate Owner’s Equity using its formula with practical examples & downloadable excel template.
 You can learn more about Accounting from the following articles –